 Member, ABA Task Force on New Contractor Business Ethics and Compliance Program Regulations

-Co-Chaired Qui Tam Subcommittee of the American Bar Association Section of Criminal Justice from (1998–2006)
+Co-Chair, Qui Tam Subcommittee of the American Bar Association Section of Criminal Justice (1995–2006)

 Bar Admissions/Licensed Jurisdictions

 District of Columbia; United States Supreme Court; United States Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, and Eleventh Circuits; District of Columbia and Federal Circuits; United States District Court for the District of Columbia and the District of Columbia Courts of Appeals